jailbirt/theeye-docs/tasks/run_tasks_via_api.md

 Task Execution Payload
 ```
 {
+  // (required)
-  task: "task id", (required)
+  task: "task id",
-  customer: "customer name", (can also be provided via query string)
+  // (required, can also be provided via query string)
+  customer: "customer name",
+  // (required only if task has arguments)
   task_arguments: [
     {
       order: "argument numerical order",
       value: "this execution value"
     }
-  ] (required, if task has arguments)
+  ]
 }
 ```